Qqwy/elixir-rational/README.md

 ## Difference with the 'rational' library

 Observant readers might notice that there also is a '[rational](https://hex.pm/packages/rational)' library in Hex.pm.
-The design idea between that library vs. this one is a bit different: `Ratio` hides the internal data representation as much as possible, and numbers are therefore created using `Rational.<|>/2` or `Ratio.new/2`.
+The design idea between that library vs. this one is a bit different: `Ratio` hides the internal data representation as much as possible, and numbers are therefore only created using `Ratio.new/2`.
 This has as mayor advantage that the internal representation is always correct and simplified.

-The Ratio library also (optionally) overrides the built-in math operations `+, -, *, /, div, abs` so they work with combinations of integers, floats and rationals.
+The Ratio library also (optionally) overrides (by virtue of the `Numbers` library) the built-in math operations `+, -, *, /, div, abs` so they work with combinations of integers, floats and rationals.

 Finally, Ratio follows the Numeric behaviour, which means that it can be used with any data types that follow [Numbers](https://github.com/Qqwy/elixir_number).